 Reporting Tax Fraud (p.
 2-7).
-Most individuals probably believe that it is ethical to report tax fraud.
-A 2014 IRS Oversight Board survey indicated that 86 percent of Americans believed that it was "not acceptable at all to cheat on taxes."
+A survey given in 2014, by the IRS Oversight Board, indicated that 86 percent of Americans believe that it is unacceptable to cheat on their taxes.
 On the other hand, that same survey indicated that 11 percent of taxpayers said that some cheating on their taxes was acceptable.